StrackVibes/SurfBot/README.md

 # 🌊 Surfbot – Slack Surf Forecast for Your Local Break

+> _“I don’t know about you, but I hate checking Surfline every day just to see if there’s something on the horizon.
+> I’d rather get a notification only when it’s worth paddling out, customized to the kind of surf I actually want.”_
+> — You, probably 🤙

 Surfbot pulls surf conditions from Surfline and posts only the best windows directly to your Slack channel.
 It filters based on swell quality, wind direction, and tide — so you only get pinged when it's worth it.

 ## 🔧 Features